At a Glance - Planes

 If you want to get philosophical about it, we say that the universe we live in is three-dimensional, each slice of that (each plane) is two-dimensional, each slice of those slices (each line) is one-dimensional, and sometimes just to be ridiculous we say points are zero-dimensional.

 Planes go on forever like lines do.
 We can't draw planes that extend forever and ever, so we use borders to represent them.
-Also like lines, we name planes with super-fancy cursive capital letters.
+Unlike lines, we name planes with super-fancy cursive capital letters.
 You may want to brush up on your calligraphy skills.

 Sometimes it's hard to tell from a picture whether a plane contains a given line or a point, so we try to make the drawings very obvious.